Trina Robinson: Storylines

 Despite Ava's advice that keeping Taggert's secret would've been too hard on Trina, she wants nothing to do with her father in the New Year.
 Meanwhile, Trina and Cam comfort Joss after her stepfather Sonny Corinthos (Maurice Benard) is presumed dead.
 Later, Cam and Trina agree to keep quiet about Dev stealing Joss's journal to avoid tainting her memories of their friend.
 As she struggles to accept Taggert's betrayal, Cam and Joss offer their support.
 She and Joss later comfort Cam when his stepfather Franco is stabbed to death.
 When Cam suspects Franco faked his death to spare their family the pain of watching him die from a brain tumor, the girls help Cam break into the hospital morgue to identify Franco's remains.
 Trina finally apologizes for how she treated Curtis and he encourages her to reconcile with Taggert.
 As he is arraigned on fraud charges, Trina encourages Taggert fight so they can mend their relationship.
 Trina is excited when she and Joss are both accepted to Port Charles University while Joss is sad to be waitlisted by her first choice.
 Despite Cam & Joss insisting that he go, Cam decides not to attend Stanford University as he wants to make sure Jason is held responsible for Franco's murder.
 Trina is relieved when Taggert is released into Jordan's custody and sentenced to house arrest as he awaits trial.
-Trina is saddened when Jordan reveals that she and Curtis are divorcing and Trina is weary of Curtis and Portia's growing closeness.
+Trina is saddened when Jordan reveals that she and Curtis are divorcing and Trina is wary of Curtis and Portia's growing closeness.
 Trina is later furious at Cam for pulling a gun on Jason and later Jordan and she admits that if he looked like her, his life could have ended in tragedy.